Fixed & Removable Partial Dentures

 There are several types of partial dentures or replacement teeth (false teeth).
 Partial dentures are used to replace missing teeth when one or more of a person’s natural teeth still remain in the upper or lower jaw.
-There are two main types of partial dentures that a denture specialist may suggest:
+The two main types of partial dentures that a denture specialist may suggest:

 Removable Partial Dentures – These replace one or more teeth and attaches to the remaining teeth with a plastic or metal (chrome or titanium) clip.
 A removable partial denture can easily be removed and cleaned.

 Bridges or Fixed Partial Dentures – These replace one or more teeth by placing crowns on the teeth on either side of the space and attaching or affixing the artificial teeth to the natural teeth.
 Bridge dentures are permanently cemented into place and look more like natural teeth.
 Fixed partial dentures or bridges are more expensive than removable partial dentures and require the support of healthy nearby teeth.

-There are few restrictions with partial dentures, as they can be used to replace front teeth, back teeth, lower jaw bottom teeth or upper jaw top teeth.
+There are few restrictions with these types of partial dentures, as they can be used to replace front teeth, back teeth, lower jaw bottom teeth or upper jaw top teeth.
 Depending on your circumstances and individual needs, your denture specialist may recommend partial dentures instead of implants or bridges.

 Do I Really Need Partial Dentures?

 While you may not care about the missing molar in the back of your mouth there are still several non-cosmetic reasons to consider the types of partial dentures that are available since they can:

 - Help you chew and eat better